Woh Teri Bhabhi Hai Pagle: Plot

-The story centers around Dr. Diya Dushyant, a charming doctor who catches the eye of two very different men: Nathu Nakabandi, a reformed gangster, and Ranbeer Raichand, a wealthy but spoiled son.
+The story centers around two very different men: Nathu Nakabandi, a reformed gangster, and Ranbeer Raichand, a wealthy but spoiled son.
+Tgey both fall in love Dr. Diya Dushyant.

 Diya, however, has strong prejudices against both types.
 She dislikes gangsters due to their past, and she despises rich kids who buy their medical degrees instead of earning them.

 To impress Diya, Nathu pretends to be a patient at her hospital, accompanied by his former henchman.
 Meanwhile, Ranbeer, in an attempt to win Diya's affection, also enters the hospital under a false identity, claiming to be a doctor from a humble background.

 Both men are unaware of the other's presence and their true intentions.
 As they navigate this web of lies and deceit, hilarious situations arise.
 They constantly try to outsmart each other, attempting to expose the other's true identity to Diya while simultaneously trying to win her heart.